caudurodev/subspace_dapp/testApp/README.md

 Demo frontend app created using [Subspace.network](https://subspace.network)

+## Overview

+This dapp is an image sharing site that anyone can upload images to and receive a link to share with friends.
+The app connects to a polkadot wallet (only polkadto{js} currently supported) and lets you choose an image file to be uploaded to the subspace.network blockchain (currently only on local dev enviroment - see /subspace-dev folder).
+After signing the transaction and successfully uploading an image to the blockchain, the user will then receive a unique URL such as https://domain.com/img/imghash which can be shared with friends.

+### Notes and issues:
+- Currently testenet is down so only the local blockchain can be used
+- Sometimes the blockchain has issues uploading and retrieving images.
+This can normally be solved by wyping docker clean of images and volumes
+- Sometimes response times from the blockchain can be very slow and uploading and retrieving the image can vary from seconds to minutes (or sometimes fails forever).

+### If there was more time

+I would address the TODOS commented on the codebase as well as create a gallery of images to share.
+There are many possibilities here which could take the project in many directions (imugr on the blockchain?).

 The foundation of the project is built on top of 2 great projects:
 - [Vitesse](https://github.com/antfu/vitesse) for the opinionated Vue starter template with Vue3, Vite, TS, etc. and
 - [Subspace.js](https://github.com/subspace/subspace.js) to easily connect to the Subspace testnet